Nominations for the 2014 award are now closed.

 This award recognizes a true champion of cancer research, an individual who embodies the sustained commitment of Margaret Foti to the prevention and cure of cancer.
 The award is given to an individual whose leadership and extraordinary achievements in cancer research or in support of cancer research have made a major impact on the field.
 Such achievements include contributions to the acceleration of progress in cancer research, raising national or international awareness of cancer research, or other demonstrations of a sustained commitment to the conquest of cancer.

-The Seventh Annual Award was presented at the AACR Annual Meeting 2013, in Washington, DC, USA (April 6-10, 2013).
+The Eighth Annual Award will be presented at the AACR Annual Meeting 2014, in San Diego, CA, USA (April 5-9, 2014).
 The recipient must be present to receive the award unless otherwise unable to do so because of health restrictions or other serious conflicts.

-The recipient received an honorarium of $10,000, a commemorative award, and support for the winner and a guest to attend the AACR Annual Meeting.
+The recipient will receive an honorarium of $10,000, a commemorative award, and support for the winner and a guest to attend the AACR Annual Meeting.

 - Candidacy is open to all individuals who are affiliated with any organization whose mission supports cancer research or any institution involved in cancer research, cancer medicine or cancer-related biomedical science anywhere in the world.
 Such institutions include those in academia, industry or government.